-A set of 2 levels by a trusted manufacturer of the tool – users of older models brag about the quality that hasn't changed over decades.
+A set of 2 levels by a trusted manufacturer of the tool.
+Users of older models brag about the quality that hasn't changed over decades.
 Sports rubber handles and end caps situated on tough metal frames.
-Lifetime warranty.
+Comes with lifetime warranty.

-Even though you get 2 levels, the price is high compared to others on our list – but the upside is that you are paying for the best backed by an exceptional warranty.
+Even though you get 2 levels, the price is high compared to others on our list.

-Issues with both components meant for hands-free use have been noted – the strap is flimsy and the magnetic strips are not strong enough to hold onto most surfaces.
+Issues with components meant for hands-free use have been noted—a flimsy strap and weak magnetic strips.

 A good level is a basic yet indispensable tool.
 Whether you're putting up a shelf or framing an entire room, a level is invaluable in helping you get any job horizontal and upright.